MaThRk/raingaugeR/README.md

 ...
 ```

+# How to work with the data

 1. Get a list of all the stations

-- You can get a list of all the stations or via
+- You can get a list of all the stations or via 2 ways as each stationname is in the filename for the data, but also in the excel-sheet with the additional information